 Washer Lifespan: 12-14 years

-Though frontload washers have advantages over top-load models, their design results in more frequent breakdowns.
-Using too much of the wrong detergent and a lack of regular cleanings are often the most common causes for this shorter appliance life expectancy.
+Washers on average last over a decade.
+However, using too much of the wrong detergent and a lack of regular cleanings are often the most common causes for this shorter appliance life expectancy.

 Dryer Lifespan: 12-18 years